How a German missionary changed the way houses were roofed in western India

 Plebst died in 1888, but his innovation outlived him.
 On the western coast of India, the red shining Mangalore tiles still dominate the roofs of traditional houses, despite the woes that the industry he founded now faces.

 Ajay Kamalakaran is a writer, primarily based in Mumbai.
-He tweets @ajaykamalakaran.
+His Twitter handle is @ajaykamalakaran.